Solly March: 2016–17: Prolific season

-At the beginning of the 2016–17 season, March remained sidelined out of the first team since returning from a knee injury.
+At the beginning of the 2016–17 season, March remained sidelined out of the first team after returning from a knee injury.
 He returned to action from injury in a reserve match against Aston Villa's U23 side on 22 August 2016.
-After playing in the reserve side for the first few months since returning from injury, March signed a contract extension with Brighton, keeping him at the club until 2020.
+After playing in the reserve side for the first few months after returning from injury, March signed a contract extension with Brighton, keeping him at the club until 2020.
 March made his return to the first team on 5 November 2016, coming on as a second–half substitute in a 2–0 win over Bristol City.

-March then scored his first goal of the season, in a 3–3 draw against Brentford on 5 February 2017.
+March scored his first goal of the season in a 3–3 draw against Brentford on 5 February 2017.
 This was followed up by setting up two goals in a 4–1 win over Burton Albion.
 March went on to score two more goals throughout the season, against Rotherham United and Wigan Athletic, with the Wigan goal on 17 April 2017 being the decider in Brighton's promotion.
 Since returning to the first team from injury, March began to regain his first team in the midfield position and played a key role in the side gaining promotion to the Premier League.
 At the end of the 2016–17 season, March went on to make 24 appearances and scoring three times in all competitions.